 Here’s what we uncovered.

-- Grocery Delivery Users: All users who have downloaded a grocery delivery app or visited a grocery delivery site in the past six months.
+Grocery delivery users: All users who have downloaded a grocery delivery app or visited a grocery delivery site over the past six months.

-- Health and Wellness Users: This audience is built using app and mobile web behavior, identifying users engaging with top fitness properties (gyms, diets, workout plans, etc.) as well as users who have visited a fitness center, gym and/or health club at least three or more times in the past six months.
+- Health and wellness users: Built using app and mobile web behavior, this segment covers users engaging with top fitness properties (relating to gyms, diets, workout plans, etc.) along with those who have visited a fitness center, gym or health club at least three times in the past six months.